 Plant Grass Plugs in Spots of Shade For Instant Coverage

-This grass is known as an ornamental grass because of its beautiful texture and slight, water-like motion.
-Add this grass to your yard for a hardy no-mow lawn for all seasons, including the winter, or as a lovely textural contrast to broad-leaved perennials and annuals.
+This grass is ornamental grass because of its beautiful texture and slight, water-like motion.
+Add this grass to your yard for a hardy, no-mow lawn for all seasons, including the winter, or as a lovely textural contrast to broad-leaved perennials and annuals.
 That is adaptable grass.
 It grows in full sunlight, shade, and partial shade and will thrive in average soil.
 It is deer resistant and helps soil erosion along rivers, ponds, and other water sources.
 In the Fall, it blooms inconspicuous flowers for an impressive Fall view.

 This low sedge with soft, delicate, 1/8 inch wide semi-evergreen grass-like leaves with reddish-brown roots typically grows in 8-inch tall clumps.
 It is excellent as a ground cover for shade, like a rain garden, a lawn substitute for dry soils in shady areas, and an underplanting shade for perennials.
 It stays semi-green in the winter and sprouts elongated male flowers above female flowers in the Spring.
 This grass grows well in dry to medium, well-drained soil and part to full shade.
 There are over 1,500 species of this grass to choose from, so have fun!

 This low-maintenance grass is a variety of lush green stalks and seed heads; It blends beautifully with wildflowers in naturalized and formal areas and is the perfect grass for ecological restoration plantings.
 It can be used as ornamental grass or as a wildlife cover crop.
 It can also be used for rangeland pastures or to turn your yard, borders, or beds into a native prairie.
 Would you mind sitting back and enjoying the relaxing view as the breeze blows through it, causing the grass to swell and roll across the landscape like a billowing sea of grass?